mattermost/docs/source/onboard/mattermost-limits.rst

 **Platform limits**

-- Unlimited plugins can be installed but only 5 can be enabled at one time.
-Core plugins such as Boards, Calls, and Playbooks do not count toward this limit.
-- 1 GB file storage across the platform, with 100 MB upload limit.
-The oldest files that exceed this limit will be archived.
 - Maximum 1 team.
 Any additional teams created during a trial or on a paid plan will be archived.
+- 1GB file storage across the platform, with 100 MB upload limit.
+The oldest files that exceed this limit will be archived.
+Card attachments are counted toward this limit.

 **Channels limits**